 Q: What is the Difference Between a 3 Wood and a 5 Wood (3 Wood vs 5 Wood)?

-A: In general, 3-woods will have slightly less loft and about half an inch longer shaft length than a 5-wood.
-This may result in a 3-wood playing about 7-10 yards longer than a 5-wood but will depend on your swing speed and delivery conditions.
+A: In general, 3 wood will have slightly less loft and about half an inch longer shaft length than a 5-wood.
+This may result in a 3-wood playing about 7-10 yards longer than a 5-woods but will depend on your swing speed and delivery conditions.
 5 woods are better for different weather conditions than 3 wood.
 Each manufacturers design 3 wood and 5 woods with unique abilities.

 Q: What is the Difference Between a Fairway Wood and a Hybrid?
 (Fairway Wood vs Hybrid)?

 A: Hybrids are designed with the characteristics of an iron.
 Hybrids and fairway woods can have the same loft but produce differences in ball flights.
 It is easier to hit the ball with hybrids because they have shorter club lengths.
 But with fairway woods it is easier to hit the ball from the ground.
 They differ also with the sweet spot.
 Fairways produce faster swing.
 Another plus with the fairway wood is that fairway with lower handicap will produce more distance and forgiveness, which is better for average golfers and mid handicappers.
 Hybrids tend to be lower launching and lower spinning than fairway woods of comparable static lofts.

 Q: How Do I Hit a Fairway Wood?